jongiddy/jute/README.md

 Interfaces provide a way to indicate semantic compatibility directly.

-Most existing interface modules for Python (e.g. `abc`, and `zope.interface`) check that implementing classes provide all the attributes specified in the interface.
+Most existing interface modules for Python (e.g. `abc` and `zope.interface`) check that implementing classes provide all the attributes specified in the interface.
 But they ignore the other side of the contract, failing to ensure that the receiver of the interface only calls operations specified in the interface.
 This module checks both, ensuring that called code will work with any provider of the interface, not just the one with which it was tested.

 Interfaces have minimal impact on the implementing classes.
-Although implementing classes must subclass an InterfaceProvider class, that class is completely empty, adding no additional attributes or metaclasses to the implementing class.

 The interface hierarchy and the implementer hierarchy are completely distinct, so you don't get tied up in knots getting a sub-class to implement a sub-interface when the super-class already implements the super-interface.

 ## Define an Interface